 Gelatin has become a staple in many of our diets, but does you what it really is?
-According to PETA gelatin is protein obtained by boiling skin, tendons, ligaments, and or bones with water.
+According to PETA gelatin is a protein by boiling skin, tendons, ligaments, and or bones with water.

-In essence, it’s created primarily from the things meat industries have left over—pork skins, horns, and cows bones!
+In essence, it’s created primarily from the things meat industries have leftover—pork skins, horns, and cows’ bones!

-Kosher symbols and markings aren’t reliable indicators on those vegans or vegetarians ought to base their getting choices.
+Also, kosher symbols and markings aren’t reliable indicators on those vegans or vegetarians ought to base their getting choices.

 Gelatin is a high-quality ingredient and has many positive properties as a foodstuff.
 Thanks to its gelling abilities, gelatin is indispensable in modern cuisine.